 SUITABLE ONLY FOR EXPERIENCED HIKERS

-Our expedition begins with a night of acclimatisation in Tilcara, at 2,500m: and a chance to explore the highlights of the Quebrada de Humahuaca, famous for its Seven Coloured Hill at Purmamarca and the Painter’s Palette of Maimara.
-This is also an opportunity to sample the nightlife at one of Tilcara’s famous music peñas before heading off into the rural tranquility of the mountains.
+Our expedition begins with a night of acclimatisation in Tilcara, at 2,500m: and a chance to explore the highlights of the Quebrada de Humahuaca, famous for the Cerro de Siete Colores (Seven Coloured Hill) at Purmamarca and the Painter’s Palette of Maimara.
+This is also an opportunity to sample the nightlife at one of Tilcara’s celebrated folkloric music peñas before heading off into the rural tranquility of the mountains.

-We head north from the Quebrada de Humahuaca into the mountain plateau, and then take an unmade road across rivers and up a mountainside, rising to a peak of 4,000m at Abra del Condor.
-Our base for the hike is Iruya, a remote, predominantly indigenous town perched picturesquely in the cleft of a canyon at 2,800m.
+We'll head north from the Quebrada de Humahuaca, following a track that crosses rivers and climbs a mountainside, rising to a peak of 4,000m at Abra del Condor.
+We'll spend the night in Iruya, a remote, predominantly indigenous town perched picturesquely in the cleft of a canyon at 2,800m.

-Next day, we head off into the hills: climbing a steep zigzagging path to the plain of Panti Pampa at 3,168m altitude: along the way, there are plenty of opportunities to stop for a breather and sample the outstanding views of the valley.
-After a picnic lunch, we follow a narrow mountain track to San Juan: here we stay with a local family, cooking dinner for us in their traditional adobe home.
+Next day, we'll head into the hills, following a steep zigzagging path to the plain of Panti Pampa at 3,168m altitude: along the way, there are plenty of opportunities to stop for a breather and sample the must see views of the valley.
+After a picnic lunch, we'll follow a narrow mountain track to San Juan: here we stay with a local family, cooking dinner for us in their traditional adobe home.

 distance 10km: hiking time 5 to 6 hours: highest altitude 3,168m: overnight altitude 2,900m

-On day 2, we walk up the valley, home to a few hardy campesino families, to where the river San Juan emerges from its underground source.
+On day 4, we climb still further, eventually reaching an altitude of 3,500m, a perfect vantage point to take a breather and watch for condors, swooping low if we're lucky.
+From our overnight stop, we walk up the valley, home to a few hardy campesino families, to where the river San Juan emerges from its underground source.
 Then we climb the hillside, scattered with lava rock from long-ago volcanic eruptions.
-We scale to an altitude of 3,505m above sea level.
-If we’re lucky, we’ll see condors at this mountain viewpoint before we descend to San Isidro past the traditionally irrigated crop fields.
+It's a tough climb, before we descend to San Isidro past the traditionally irrigated crop fields.

 distance 8km: hiking time 4 to 5 hours: highest altitude 3,505m: overnight altitude 2,850m

-Day 3: After scaling the mountains, we will enjoy the gentle relief of descent along the river-bed, where you can see the spectacular rock formations of the gorge.
-We reach the point where we started, close to the vertiginous climb to Panti Pampa, and make the final return to Iruya tired, but hopefully transformed by the natural wonder of this remote part of north west Argentina.
+Finally, after scaling the mountains, we will enjoy the gentle relief of descent along the river-bed, where you can see the spectacular rock formations of the gorge.
+We return to Iruya tired, but hopefully transformed by the natural wonder of this remote part of north west Argentina.
 From here we can return to Salta or continue north towards the Bolivian border.

 distance 5km: hiking time 2.5 hours: highest altitude 2,903m